Climacrux/docs.cdrplatform.com/src/pages/docs/authentication.md

 ## API keys for authentication

-- API key is linked to organisation
+To use the CDR API the user needs an API key.
+Each API key is linked to an organisation and serves to authenticate the organisation.

 ---

 ## Getting an API key

-- you will only see your API key once at the time of creation
+Request an API key via following form: PLACEHOLDER-API-KEY-FORM

 {% callout title="You should know!" %}
-  This is what a disclaimer message looks like.
-You might want to include inline `code` in it.
-Or maybe you’ll want to include a [link](/) in it.
-I don’t think we should get too carried away with other scenarios like lists or tables — that would be silly.
+You will only see your API key once at the time of creation.
+So make sure you save it.
 {% /callout %}

 ---

-## Usage of API key
+## Using the API key

 ---

 ## Security

 {% callout type="warning" title="Oh no!
 Something bad happened!" %}
-This is what a disclaimer message looks like.
-You might want to include inline `code` in it.
-Or maybe you’ll want to include a [link](/) in it.
-I don’t think we should get too carried away with other scenarios like lists or tables — that would be silly.
+Make sure you keep the API secret.
+Don't share it with anyone or post it publicly online.
 {% /callout %}

-- warning block: keeping API key secret
-- we do not know the API key
+We don't know your API key either.

 ---